saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 </pre>

 The first line enables the system to configure a total of 20 LAGs.
-Without this configuration, the Juniper device will not bring up the LAG.
-After this, we assign 4 interfaces to LAG interface AE0.
-After this, we configure the AE0 interface configuration.
+Without this configuration, the Juniper device will not bring up any LAG.
+After this, we assign 4 interfaces to LAG AE0 and configure the AE0 interface itself.
 Here we configure the <b>aggregated-ether-options</b> to use LACP and we instruct the system to bring the LAG down in case there are less than 2 links.
 Finally, we finish up configuring IP addresses on the AE interface.

-Configuring this on both vMX-1 as well as vMX-2 is enough to bring up the LAG.
-But in this case, we also want to enable BFD between the two systems.
-The BFD sessions that protect the LAG are configured as part of the <b>aggregated-ether-options</b> under the interface configuration of the LAG.
+Next up is the BFD sessions that protect the LAG.
+Those are configured as part of the <b>aggregated-ether-options</b> under the interface configuration of the LAG.

 <b>vMX-1</b>: